BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 * The current username where only non-diacritic alphabetic characters (`[a-zA-Z]`), numbers, dashes and underscores will be preserved
 * This resulting string is then truncated to 64 characters if needed.

-This feature can be turned on via the flag `app.projects.automatic-provisioning.enabled`.
+This feature can be turned on via the flag `app.automatic-provisioning.enabled`.

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L223){ open=new } of the configuration defines the project provisioning configuration.
+@link:[The `automatic-provisioning` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L197){ open=new } of the configuration defines the project provisioning configuration.

 ## Encryption configuration

 Nexus Delta uses symmetric encryption to secure sensitive data information (tokens and passwords).

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L298){ open=new } of the configuration defines the encryption configuration.
+@link:[The `encryption` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L276){ open=new } of the configuration defines the encryption configuration.

 ## Fusion configuration

 When fetching a resource, Nexus Delta allows to return a redirection to its representation in Fusion by providing `text/html` in the `Accept` header.

-@link:[This section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L85){ open=new } of the configuration defines the fusion configuration.
+@link:[The `fusion` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L40){ open=new } of the configuration defines the fusion configuration.

 ## Plugins configuration